 Kingdom College aims to offer an education to everyone who qualifies for admission, regardless of his or her financial readiness for college.
 It is for this reason that Kingdom College has sought to create affordability for its students.
 Kingdom College is primarily tuition funded.
 All expenses for each semester/term must be paid at the beginning of the semester.
-Any expenses not paid by the beginning of the semester will be assessed a finance charge which will be added to the amount due to Kingdom College.
 Any student with an outstanding balance at the end of a semester will be denied the opportunity to receive his/her grades, receive a transcript, or register for a future semester, unless arrangements are made with the Finance Office.
 Below is the breakdown of expenses per semester for students at Kingdom College.